Alexander Muge: Early Christian Faith

-Bishophood
+Episcopacy

 As a Bishop, Muge maintained his stalwart vision for Kenya.
 He devoted his life to the advocacy and proclamation of social truths and embodied the notion of the power of the pulpit to transform and reform society.
 Nicholas Otieno, in his book about Muge mentions that “When Muge set out for a mission, however dangerous it was, no one, not even his family could stop him.
 He was a man of depth and total commitment to the cause of truth.
 He had faith beyond the fear of death”.

 Bishop Muge had a particular focus on defending the poor and oppressed children of God.
 Being a part of the military previously, Muge often conceptualized his vocation as a watchman looking over the flock.

 Muge held a traditional interpretation of Scripture.
 On May 17, 1990, during a visit to the USA, he openly condemned homosexuality, appealing to the authority of Scripture in its classic understanding which, he said, must not be compromised.
 Muge was a firm anti-corruption advocate for the church calling it the nation's conscience which needs to remain clear.
 Maintaining moral authority was of the utmost importance.
 Muge preached a holistic gospel aiming to increase the community’s capacity to plan and implement development projects.
 Muge launched the Christian Community Services (CCS) to oversee all development activities within the diocese.